 Because the technology was in preview mode, I decided to wait a few months and see how it works and that the feature is widely available from many Azure Datacentres I will show you how I deploy it.

-Because all the VM below come with 127GB disk you will need to add an extra storage to the VM which is recommended to add an SSD disk.
+Because all the VM below come with 127GB disk you will need to add extra storage to the VM which is recommended to add an SSD disk.

 After I created the VM I will install Hyper-V on the VM using the cmdlets below.